deltachat/deltachat-pages/nl/help.md

 ### Heeft Delta Chat ooit onafhankelijke beveiligingscontroles ondergaan? {#security-audits}

-Delta Chat onderging al drie onafhankelijke beveiligingscontroles:
+The Delta Chat project underwent four independent security audits and one independent security analysis, from most recent to older:

 - 2024 March, we received a deep security analysis from the Applied Cryptography research group at ETH Zuerich and addressed all raised issues.